valerievandervorst/pimenta_readthedocs/docs/source/usage.rst

 Output files
 ------------
-While running Pimenta, a lot of files are created in `OutDir` / `RunName` Beneath is an overview with a short explanation per output.
+While running PIMENTA, a lot of files are created in `OutDir` / `RunName` Beneath is an overview with a short explanation per output.

 +-----------------------------------+-----------------------------------+----------------+---------------------------------------------------------------------------------------+